brootaylor/brootaylor-v3/src/_content/projects/boston-t-party.md

 summary: A fast customer informational website for Boston T Party in South Africa.
 # Populates the opening / `lead` text on a page
 lead:
-  - A fast customer informational website for Boston T Party in South Africa.
+  - A fast customer informational <abbr title="Progressive Web App.">PWA</abbr> website for Boston T Party in South Africa.

 project:
   year: 2022